aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 My **container** components:

-- Are concerned with how things work.
+- Are concerned with *how things work*.
 - May contain both presentational and container components** inside but usually don’t have any DOM markup of their own except for some wrapping divs, and never have any styles.
 - Provide the data and behavior to presentational or other container components.
 - Call Flux actions and provide these as callbacks to the presentational components.